ajschumacher/ajschumacher.github.io/20141215-please_stop_saying_big_data/index.md

 -----

+Is more data better?
+This question is distinct from the question of whether our data is big.
+Do we want more data at all?
+What good is it?

-So in 2009, some folks at Google come out with [The Unreasonable Effectiveness of Data](http://www.maths.ed.ac.uk/~aar/papers/wigner.pdf).
-What did they mean?
+In 2009, some folks at Google come out with [The Unreasonable Effectiveness of Data](http://static.googleusercontent.com/media/research.google.com/en/us/pubs/archive/35179.pdf).
+What did our friends at Google mean?

 -----